High Chess is a drawless variant that gives Black compensation for White’s first move.

 The player whose King is closest to the centre of the board is called High, and their opponent is called Low.
 The distance is the number of steps, ranging from zero to three, that the King would need to move to one of the central four squares on the board (if it were empty).
 Black is deemed to have a height advantage, so if both Kings are equidistant from the centre, Black is High and White is Low.

-Each player begins with a momentum of 50, and at the end of each player’s turn:
+Each player begins with 50 vitality, and at the end of each player’s turn:

-If their move was active, their momentum is reset to 50.
+If their move was vital, their vitality is reset to 50.

-If their move was passive and they are Low, they lose one momentum.
+If their move was non-vital and they are Low, they lose one vitality.

-If they have zero momentum and have not checkmated their opponent, they lose the game by exhaustion.
+If they have zero vitality and have not checkmated their opponent, they lose the game by exhaustion.

-The Low player loses the game when they exhaust all of their momentum, which is analogous to the fifty-move counter in Orthodox Chess.
-In practice, the Low player should resign when the game is continuing indefinitely, so there is no need to keep track of momentum: in the rare event that it is required, it can be determined by examining the game’s history.
+The Low player loses the game when they exhaust all of their vitality, which is analogous to the fifty-move counter in Orthodox Chess.
+In practice, the Low player should resign when the game is continuing indefinitely, so there is no need to keep track of vitality: in the rare event that it is required, it can be determined by examining the game’s history.

-Note that the High player will not always have a momentum of 50, as becoming High with a passive move does not reset a player’s momentum.
+Note that the High player will not always have a vitality of 50, as becoming High with a non-vital move does not revitalise the player.

 Effects on gameplay